 My career has had a lot of facets, and they all sort of form a bigger picture of what I do.
 About ten years ago, I was looking for an outlet that allowed me to combine two of my favourite things: new music and writing.
 Music blogging was fairly new at that time and it was revolutionary – for the first time lots of people were discovering music from outside the old system of magazines, TV and radio.
 I launched a music blog called A New Band A Day and wrote about, erm, a new band every day (proof that you don’t need to be complicated in the music biz!).
 The blog gave me opportunities to meet people and do interesting things: I wrote for BBC Introducing and appeared on BBC radio tipping new bands, got free passes to go to music conferences, and every time I got one of these opportunities, I’d meet lots of people – and I ended up working with lots of them.

 I started working for Hype Machine, which is still the biggest index of music blogs online, and at the time was pretty much the most powerful website in terms of discovering new bands.
 Labels, magazines and radio all looked at Hype Machine to find the next big thing.
-I worked on their huge projects at SXSW, and lived in New York for a bit, where their offices are based.
 When I came back to the UK, I started working in Manchester with a great man called Liam Walsh, doing things like music PR, artist strategy and guidance, radio plugging and artist development.
 I learnt so much from Liam (he’s worked with Oasis, The Killers, Depeche Mode – the list goes on) and it was via him that I started working at BIMM in Manchester!
 I also do some ancillary things to this – like edit a magazine called Montag and do booking for tech/art/music festivals, but I try to mostly focus on the music business.

 What’s been the proudest moment of your career so far?